openservicebrokerapi/servicebroker/spec.md

 this error response SHOULD resend the request at a later time.

-Brokers MAY choose to treat the creation of a binding as a mutation of the corresponding service instance - it is an implementation choice.
-Doing so would cause platforms to serialize multiple binding creation requests when they are directed at the same service instance if concurrent updates are not supported.
+Brokers MAY choose to treat the creation of a binding as a mutation of the corresponding Service Instance - it is an implementation choice.
+Doing so would cause platforms to serialize multiple binding creation requests when they are directed at the same Service Instance if concurrent updates are not supported.

 ## Polling Last Operation